Konstantin-Pavlov/disjoint-groups/README.md

 2. If there are duplicate lines in a group, only one should be retained.

-then try with a large .csv file: https://github.com/PeacockTeam/new-job/releases/download/v1.0/lng-big.7z
+then try with a large [.csv file](https://github.com/PeacockTeam/new-job/releases/download/v1.0/lng-big.7z)

 </details>